Masmiseim36/nxpSDK/boards/mekmimx8qx/driver_examples/canfd/interrupt_transfer/readme.txt

 Between two boards:
 - J34-2(CANL) node A, J34-2(CANL) node B
 - J34-7(CANH) node A, J34-7(CANH) node B

+NOTE: This example refers to CAN0 usage on MIMX8QX.
+To change to use other CAN instances (CAN1, CAN2), user should still power on CAN0 along with the used CAN instance due to a SoC limitation where their power domain is the child domain of CAN0's and CAN0 clock feeds all 3 CAN instances.

 Prepare the Demo
 ================